INDUSTRY INSIGHTS ARCHIVE

 Are Dents Really a Problem?

-Pipelines are susceptible to dents.
-There are currently several assessment procedures available for evaluating this damage mechanism and determining whether a dent poses a viable threat to the integrity of a component.
-In this article, Kevin and Daniel discuss common analysis methods for the critical failure mechanisms, potential failure mechanisms such as creep, complex dent configurations, and highlight the value of using a Level 3 finite element analysis (FEA) to determine whether the dent is truly a problem.
+There are several assessment procedures available for evaluating dents and determining whether a dent poses a viable threat to the integrity of a component.
+Read about common analysis methods for the critical failure mechanisms, potential failure mechanisms such as creep, complex dent configurations, and highlight the value of using a Level 3 finite element analysis (FEA) to determine whether the dent is truly a problem.

 Read More »